RomlinGroup/Flatpack/warehouse/nanogpt-scratch/README.md

 > :warning: **DISCLAIMER:** This repository contains our research.
 Verify the information and do your own research (DYOR).
 We assume no responsibility for accuracy or completeness.

-`nanogpt-scratch` offers a flatpack adaptation of [nanoGPT](https://github.com/karpathy/nanoGPT) by Andrej Karpathy, licensed under the [MIT License](https://github.com/karpathy/nanoGPT/blob/master/LICENSE).
+`nanogpt-scratch` offers a Flatpack adaptation of [nanoGPT](https://github.com/karpathy/nanoGPT) by Andrej Karpathy, licensed under the [MIT License](https://github.com/karpathy/nanoGPT/blob/master/LICENSE).

 We have no official affiliation or association with Andrej Karpathy, nor are we endorsed or authorised by him.
 For the official Andrej Karpathy website, please visit [https://karpathy.ai](https://karpathy.ai).

-flatpack is experimental; please avoid using it for production.
+Flatpack is experimental; please avoid using it for production.

 ## train.sh (scratch)